top of page

 Introduction

-Life after Cancer brings people together after cancer treatment, supporting their physical, mental, emotional, and social wellbeing.
-We are committed to ensuring that all staff, volunteers, participants and partners are treated with dignity and respect.
+Life after Cancer exists to bring people together after cancer treatment, supporting their physical, mental, emotional, and social wellbeing.
+We are committed to ensuring that all staff, volunteers, participants, and partners are treated with dignity and respect.

 To achieve this, we operate a Zero Tolerance Policy towards abusive, discriminatory, or threatening behaviour in any form.
 Everyone engaging with Life after Cancer has a responsibility to contribute to an environment that is safe, respectful, and supportive.